 It's not just Walkman anymore.
 Audio players to entertain yourself when walking come in many sizes, capacities, and varieties.
 Smaller players include MP3 flash players and tiny FM radios.
 You can carry hours of tunes or audiobooks along, and customize your playlist.
-You can listen to standard CDs or transfer your favorite music to minidisc or MP3 flash memory or good old cassettes.
+Or go old school with CDs.

 Wendy Bumgardner © 2011

 The iPhone comes close to convergence as the only device you need to bring walking.
 You can listen to music, podcasts, radio and make phone calls.
 Apps provide maps, track your walking speed and distance, monitor your heart rate and more.
 You can take photos along the walk.
 It effectively eliminates the need for much of the stuff I used to carry: maps, music player, camera, phone.
 The drawback is that it is fairly sizable, although actually smaller than the Walkman cassette players or radios of yore.

 The iPod nano, as of the 4th generation is an excellent video player as well as audio player.
 The 5th generation added an FM radio and a built-in pedometer.
 Both work with the Nike+iPod Sport Kit for those who want to track speed and distance. iTunes makes it easy to select podcasts, music, and video.